gabesargeant/blog/gabrielsargeant/content/posts/usefulstuff-01/index.md

 draft: false
 ---

-**This is all about how to take a zip file in S3, unzip it as a stream, and then write it back to a s3 bucket etc**
+**This is all about how to take a zip file in S3, unzip it as a stream, and then write it back to a s3 bucket, or where ever...**

-I followed this medium post by John Paul Hayes.
+Firstly, I followed this medium post by John Paul Hayes.
 [How to extract a HUGE zip file in an Amazon S3 bucket by using AWS Lambda and Python](https://medium.com/@johnpaulhayes/how-extract-a-huge-zip-file-in-an-amazon-s3-bucket-by-using-aws-lambda-and-python-e32c6cf58f06).
-Thanks!
+Thanks to him. ☜(ﾟヮﾟ☜)

-I am in no doubt about the fact I will have this problem again, and John's solutions was great and I didn't change much.
+I am in no doubt about the fact I will have this problem again, and John's solutions was great and I didn't really anythiing.

-I'm just putting this here, where I won't need to panic search for it next time I'm in a jam. ☜(ﾟヮﾟ☜)
+I'm mostly just putting this here, where I won't need to panic search for it next time I'm in a jam.

-For my use case, I needed to script an AWS CLI worker to invoke the Lambda Function.
-It's writtend around that style of use.
+With my use case, I needed to script an AWS CLI worker to invoke the Lambda Function.
+It's written around that style of use.

-Obviously, you could make it fire off all sorts of events.
+Obviously, you could trigger it with all sorts of events.

 **This is the payload.**